 In light of recent ransomware attacks, it is important to note PDQ Deploy utilizes the version of SMB available in your network.
 In most cases, this will be the latest version, SMBv3, and will exclude SMBv1, which is the vulnerable version of SMB.
 SMBv1, is used by Windows XP and Windows Server 2003x, both of which are no longer supported by PDQ Deploy.

-In Group Policy (recommended), the settings to open the ports above and ICMP are located in Computer Configuration > Policies > Administrative Templates > Network > Network Connections > Windows Firewall > Domain Profile
+In Group Policy (recommended), the settings to open the ports above and ICMP are located in Computer Configuration > Administrative Templates > Network > Network Connections > Windows Defender Firewall > Domain Profile

-- Windows Firewall: Allow inbound file and printer sharing exception
+- Windows Defender Firewall: Allow inbound file and printer sharing exception

 This setting opens UDP ports 137 and 138, and TCP ports 139 and 445.
-This is required for the IPC$ and ADMIN$ shares to be available.
+TCP 445 specifically is required for the IPC$ and ADMIN$ shares to be available, and the others are legacy SMB ports.
 Administrative access to these shares is required.
 (If using a local account to deploy/scan target computers, please see this article for additional configuration settings).